 AbleBits Suite – the timesaving tool for Excel

 If you’ve recently had to merge large tables in Excel or remove duplicates then this painstaking, fiddly process is fresh in your mind.
 It can take up a large chunk of your time, time you could have spent doing something a lot more productive than squinting at cells one by one.
 Ablebits delights everyone who completes these tasks day to day with their suite of Excel add-ons, taking away the manual chores that plague Excel.
 To name a few of the tools, Merge Tables Wizard does exactly what it says on the tin.
 If you think that you could merge tables even without this tool, then you should try working with bigger tables.
-Advanced Find and Replace Tool gives a lot more flexibility and allows to search inside notes, formulas and even all the sheets in your workbook.
+Advanced Find and Replace Tool gives a lot more flexibility and allows you to search inside notes, formulas and even all the sheets in your workbook.
 If you need to Remove Duplicates and Trim Spaces or just Fill Empty Cells, they’ve got the tool for you.
-All in they have 10 add-ons that incorporate a variety of useful task automations.
+All in they have 10 add-ons that incorporate a variety of useful task automation.

-Most businesses have critical data with functions to analyse it held in multiple Excel files.
+Most businesses have critical data with functions to analyse in multiple Excel files.
 If they want to share this data across their businesses or with clients and customers they have to send entire files as email attachments or manually upload them using services like Dropbox.
 This inevitably leads to version control and security problems.
-It’s rare that these sheets get redeveloped as standalone applications – business requirements keep changing and there’s limited budget or desire to do so.
+It’s rare that these sheets get redeveloped as standalone applications – business requirements keep changing and there’s a limited budget or desire to do so.

-The iPushPull cloud service lets you share data ranges directly from desktop Excel and access them in other spreadsheets, on the web, on mobile and in other applications like Slack and Symphony.
+The ipushpull cloud service lets you share data ranges directly from desktop Excel and access them in other spreadsheets, on the web, on mobile and in other applications like Slack and Symphony.
 As your spreadsheet data changes, it automatically updates everywhere else.
 It’s the perfect tool for aggregating sales and finance data from multiple sites across organisations.
-With this live collaboration tool you can distribute information to customers or clients without leaving Excel, with built-in permissions and auditing to control who views or modifies the data.
+With this live collaboration tool, you can distribute information to customers or clients without leaving Excel, with built-in permissions and auditing to control who views or modifies the data.

 Workday Worksheets – forecasting and planning for enterprises tool

-This new addition to the host of Workday process management and planning tools, creates a new way to reconcile the forecasting and budgeting process for financial services.
-The original app is a collaborative tool for organisations to share live data and manage spreadsheets, and even has a chat interface.
+This new addition to the host of Workday process management and planning tools creates a new way to reconcile the forecasting and budgeting process for financial services.
+The original app is a collaborative tool for organisations to share live data and manage spreadsheets and even has a chat interface.
 It gives enterprises a more adequate solution to working with spreadsheets than Excel.
 The Worksheets application looks great as a standalone tool, but you have to migrate to the Workday platform.
-A subscription to which is quite pricey, therefore making it more viable for large companies such as enterprises.
+A subscription to this is quite pricey, therefore making it more viable for large companies such as enterprises.
 The app isn’t directly integrated with Excel but spreadsheets can be uploaded to Worksheets.

 OpenasApp – turn your sheets into mobile apps tool

 Anyone who’s tried to open a full-sized spreadsheet on a mobile device will know that the user experience is not great.
-Finding the data you’re looking for is time-consuming, involves lots of swiping, pinching and zooming.
+Finding the data you’re looking for is time-consuming, and involves lots of swiping, pinching and zooming.
 Trying to manipulate the data or perform calculations is even more difficult.
 The new offering from OpenasApp lets you transform your spreadsheet data into an interactive mobile app.
 You select tables of data from your spreadsheet and use OpenasApp’s wizard to create your app.
-It attempts to work out what kind of data you have selected, and automatically generates graphs and charts using its built-in BI functionality.
+It attempts to work out what kind of data you have selected and automatically generates graphs and charts using its built-in BI functionality.
 It even lets you integrate simple calculations into your new web app (unfortunately it doesn’t support macros yet).
 It’s a new product so it’s yet to be seen how popular it will prove, but we’ve put it in our top 5 workflow tools because its ability to create web apps on-demand using your existing business data is very attractive.

 As a result of its functionality and flexibility, Excel has outgrown its original purpose.
 So there’s an increasing range of products and tools to help customers make their spreadsheets better such as the top 5 workflow tools we’ve described above.
 If you have a favourite tool that’s improved or replaced your spreadsheets, please tell us!
-And if you’d like a free trial of iPushPull, please sign up here today.
+And if you’d like a free trial of ipushpull, please sign up here today.